botpress/botpress/docs/guide/docs/manage/configuration.md

 # Environment Variables

-There are some variables that **cannot be set** in the `botpress.config.json` file.
+All the `botpress.config.json` file can be set with a environment variable.
 These must be either defined as environment variables, or defined in a `.env` file in the same folder as the Botpress executable.

 Here there are: